 The term ”directional” implies a certain direction – in this case the direction the cable is intended to be used in.
 Sometimes, the term ”uni-directional” is used, but it is often not used correctly.
-A true uni-directional cable can only be used in one direction – it won’t work the other way.
-A regular mike cable (female XLR -> male XLR) will only work in that specific direction, due to the plug/jack convention used.
+A true uni-directional cable could only be used in one direction – it wouldn’t work the other way.
+Now, a regular mike cable (female XLR -> male XLR) is designed to only work in that specific direction, due to the plug/jack convention used.
 Sources (mikes, DI boxes, main outputs on mixers etc) always use a male jack, while destinations (mike inputs on mixers, inputs on power amps etc) always use a female jack.
-So while the mike cable itself doesn’t mind which way around it is running, the plugs dictate the direction it can be used.
+The mike cable itself doesn’t mind which way around it is oriented, but the plugs dictate the direction it can be used.

 Just for reference, this is the regular type of guitar cable used almost universally.
 It is a coax type cable (pic to the right shows a Klotz AC104), with one center conductor and a shield around it.
 The center conductor is used as the ”hot” (connected to the tip in the plug) with the shield soldered to ground (connected to sleeve in the plug).

 There can be a few different reasons why a guitar cable would be marked for use in a specific direction, and some of them are perfectly reasonable, while some are (in my opinion, of course) less so.